This 3-day Ubud itinerary covers all the best things to do in Ubud in 3 days and includes advice on where to eat, stay, and more!

-Dusun Kuning or Yellow Waterfall is located about 25 minutes from Tukak Cepung (type “Air Terjun Kuning” on google maps for the exact location).
+Dusun Kuning or Yellow Waterfall is located about 25 minutes from Tukad Cepung (type “Air Terjun Kuning” on google maps for the exact location).

-As you hike down, you will eventually reach a small temple and from here, you just need to take the stairs on the right.
-About 10 minutes later, you will find the huge Dusun Kuning waterfall flowing from above 20 meters high!
+As you hike down, you will eventually reach a small temple and from there, you just need to take the stairs on the right.
+About 10 minutes later, you’ll find the huge Dusun Kuning waterfall flowing from above a 20 meters cliff!

-You can also go down the waterfall and soak into the rock pools to cool off after the hike.
+You can also go down the waterfall to soak in the rock pools.

 Dusun Kuning waterfall entrance fee: IDR 15k (US$ 1.10)